-To determine exactly what are the limits of reliability and robustness for various learning systems, the local optimisation chairs (J. Bolte, J.B.
-Lasserre), reinforced with the external chair Teboulle, will examine problems of non-convexity, convergence rates of optimization methods, statistical risk bounds, adversarial regret bounds, and information-theoretic risk lower bounds.
-Using advanced mathematical ideas from geometry, game theory and topology the local chairs of Loubes/Renault and the Bartholdi external chair will also contribute to our understanding of learning architectures.
+To determine exactly what are the limits of reliability and robustness for various learning systems, local optimisation chairs J. Bolte will examine problems of non-convexity, convergence rates of optimization methods, statistical risk bounds, adversarial regret bounds, and information-theoretic risk lower bounds.
+Using advanced mathematical ideas from geometry, game theory and topology the local chairs of Loubes/Renault will also contribute to our understanding of learning architectures.
 To further strengthen research in this area, we also plan to hire one of our eminent visitors (Kwiatkowska, Anandkumar, Mausam) in machine learning to reinforce this area.

 However, providing absolute guarantees of reliability and robustness is particularly difficult if not impossible to achieve for many modern machine learning systems when considered in isolation.
 Using translation techniques from subsymbolic to symbolic representations, the external hybrid track 1 chair Marques-Silva will verify or guarantee the robustness and explainability of learning models relevant to autonomous systems.
-This challenge can also be addressed when such systems are embedded in a larger context---for instance, when integrated in complementarity with other models as suggested in Hybrid track 2; this work will be carried out by chairs Angelov and Gratton.
+This challenge can also be addressed when such systems are embedded in a larger context---for instance, when integrated in complementarity with other models as suggested in Hybrid track 2; this work will be carried out by the chair pf Gratton.
 Integrating this work with practical applications will be the subject of the chairs Pagetti/Delahaye, as well as the engineers associated with this IP.

 Autonomy concerns not only operations but also maintenance.
 As an example, we have in mind the automation of at least components of 100 hour inspections and their consequences.
-This will require techniques of similarity analysis that exploit both physical models and data-driven techniques, as well as symbolic reasoning and decision making.
+This will require techniques of similarity analysis that exploit both physical models and datadriven techniques, as well as symbolic reasoning and decision making.
 Another example is automated troubleshooting and reconfiguration of various systems like satellite constellations and aircraft.